protectwise/troika/packages/troika-3d-text/README.md

 Default: _none_ - uses the color of the `material`

+#### `depthOffset`

+This is a shortcut for setting the material's [`polygonOffset` and related properties](https://threejs.org/docs/#api/en/materials/Material.polygonOffset), which can be useful in preventing z-fighting when this text is laid on top of another plane in the scene.
+Positive numbers are further from the camera, negatives closer.

+Be aware that while this can help with z-fighting, it does not affect the rendering order; if the text renders before the content behind it, you may see antialiasing pixels that appear too dark or light.
+You may need to also change the text mesh's `renderOrder`, or set its `z` position a fraction closer to the camera, to ensure the text renders after background objects.

+Default: `0`

 #### `font`

 The URL of a custom font file to be used.
 Supported font formats are: